-How Happiness Can Help Your Business
+How Happiness Can Boost Your Business

-Monetary gain is often considered the cornerstone for every business entity and there is absolutely nothing wrong with that.
+Monetary gain is often considered the cornerstone for every business entity, and there is absolutely nothing wrong with that.
 But a business with money as its only goal leaves very few people satisfied, especially the workforce.

 Could it be because they have a different business model in mind?
 As a matter of fact, yes.
 And it’s called happiness.